t-harvey/markdown_renderer/README.md

 standards that make sense to us.
 They apply to the code that makes up this project and the code that this project produces.

-The first rule is that the code must be readable:
+The first and only rule is that the code must be readable:
 <ol>
 <li>
 Code should be simple and self-documenting<br>
     a. use three/four spaces indentation (two spaces can make reading code error prone; five(+) is too many)<br>
     b. general good-coding practices apply (e.g., variable names should reflect purpose; use for-loops when iterating through an array, while-loops for linked lists; etc.)<br>
-    c. try to be neat and use whitespace to separate/join ideas<br>
+    c. try to be neat, and use whitespace to separate/join ideas<br>
     d. strict adherence to every small detail of consistency is not a prerequisite of clarity
 </li>
 <li>